 Finally, as if the random plot, characters I couldn't have cared less about, and weak execution weren't enough, the world has all the solidity of a milkshake on a hot day.
 I tend to like a setting that has some degree of internal logic, even in comedies.
 Considering that Twin Signal is theoretically supposed to have a plot, and actually tries for some drama, it's pretty bad that even things as utterly random as, say, Dragon Half have more coherent settings than it does.

 At least it looks okay--colorful, but nicely drawn and on average a little more expensive-looking than I'd have expected.
 The character designs are generic, but nice-looking enough, and the supervillain is fairly sharp-looking (pun somewhat intended--he has nifty scythe-like weapons).
-The action scenes, which are drawn out to make up more of the plot than I'd have liked, are decent, with a handful of nice touches and relatively smooth animation (albeit with some budget-minded concessions).
+The action scenes, which make up more of the plot than I'd have liked, are decent, with a handful of nice touches and relatively smooth animation (albeit with some budget-minded concessions).
 The music, however, is unremarkable--the background music didn't stick in my mind, and the opening is cheesy.
-At least the closing theme is amusing, if not very good.
+The closing theme is the high point--it's amusing, if not very good.

 I've only heard the English dub, which stands out for the variety of voices; they all have an American cartoon-style exaggerated air, but at least in the case of two bumbling henchmen are pretty funny for it.
 Since the writing isn't too bad, and the acting is broad but decent, it comes across well enough overall.